toddbranch/ECE382/notes/L2/index.md

 **Issue Launchpad Kits, Geek Boxes**

-For the rest of the semester, you'll be using these kits along with CodeComposer or msp430-gcc to learn about the msp430 and build things with it.
-I'll be the goto guy for msp430-gcc if you truly want to and Dr. York will be the goto guy for CodeComposer.
+For the rest of the semester, you'll be using these kits along with CodeComposer to learn about the msp430 and build things with it.

 ## Architecture
 Ok, back to the dirty details about computer architecture.